nodejs/node/doc/api/n-api.md

 - `napi_ok` if the API succeeded.

 ##### Description
-This method allows you to efficiently define multiple properties on a given object.
+This method allows the efficient definition of multiple properties on a given object.
 The properties are defined using property descriptors (See `napi_property_descriptor`).
 Given an array of such property descriptors, this API will set the properties on the object one at a time, as defined by